Safety is our Number One concern.

 Vaccinations: All dogs must have written proof of current vaccinations from a licensed veterinarian.
 Vaccines required to attend our daycares are distemper, parvovirus, bordatella and rabies.

-Parasite Control: You must provide the results of a negative fecal test that was done within the last 6 months, and provide a current negative fecal test annually.
+Parasite Control: You must provide the results of a negative fecal test that was done within the last 6 months, and provide a current negative fecal test every six months.

 External Parasites: All dogs are required to be on year-round flea control for attendance at daycare.
 It is your responsibility to keep your dog parasite free!
 Keeping your canine companion on an effective flea control program (available through your vet, not a flea collar or grocery store product!) virtually eliminates the risk of him/her picking up fleas anywhere-including your yard, the vet office, the dog park, and doggy daycare.
 An inspection for external parasites may be done each day upon check-in and any dog that shows evidence of such parasites will either be treated with an application of flea control (at the owners expense) or sent home.

 General Health: All dogs are required to be in good health.
 Upon your dog’s initial entry into daycare, you will be asked to sign a contract that certifies your dog is healthy and has not been sick with or exposed to any known diseases or disorders in the last 30 days.
 If you dog does become ill for any reason, a written note from your veterinarian verifying a complete return to health may be required.

 Behavior: Dogs may not exhibit aggression or aggressive behavior toward other dogs or people.
 They must also not be food or toy protective.
 If think your dog may be occasionally food protective, you must inform the staff so that they can take the appropriate precautions.